Torres del Paine Circuit

 • All ground transport as indicated in the itinerary.

-• Park entrance fees for Torres del Paine National Park.
+• Entrance fees for Torres del Paine National Park.

-• Porter service for this trip (see below).
+• Porter's service for this trip (see below).

 • Transportation to/from El Calafate (This includes bus tickets and van transportation between hotels and the bus terminal).